sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/javascript/toast.md

 ## How it works

 Toasts are lightweight notifications designed to mimic push notifications.
-Moodle toasts are based upon core the Bootstrap notification feature, but with a Moodle Javascript module wrapper.
+PowerEduc toasts are based upon core the Bootstrap notification feature, but with a PowerEduc Javascript module wrapper.

 ## Source files